 |The Dicky Pole|

-That afternoon, after qahwah and dates, we walked up to a higher vantage point to take photos of the area surounding Wahba Crater.
-Then it was back down for kapsa dinner, sorting out the sleeping arrangements and chit chat as the sun set and the stars came out above us, while over yonder was a lightening display.
+That afternoon, after qahwah and dates, we walked up to a higher vantage point to take photos of the area surrounding Wahba Crater.
+Then it was back down for kapsa (flavoured rice) dinner, sorting out the sleeping arrangements and chit chat as the sun set and the stars came out above us, while over yonder was a lightening display.

 Mohamed and his cousins, who were there to assist, had intended on lighting a fire for us that night, but we were a little concerned that the wind would throw a spark at the tent, so decided to flag that idea.
 Besides, it was very pleasant sitting in the glow of a small generator run light enjoying the company and conversation until it was time for bed.

-The weather was nice enough, with the breeze keeping stifling heat at bay, that we dragged the carpets outdoors and slept beside the crater, under the stars, safe in the knowledge that security was a stones throw away, hunkered in their Landcruiser.
+The weather was nice enough, with the breeze keeping stifling heat at bay, that most of us dragged the carpets outdoors and slept beside the crater, under the stars, safe in the knowledge that security was a stones throw away, hunkered in their Land-cruiser.

 Bright and early the next morning, before the day warmed up, we headed down into the basin.
 The descent, a little narrow in places and not recommended for those with vertigo issues, was fairly easy via a path cut into the rock face or laid out with stones that led us all the way to the bottom